robertangeles/repo-ai-prompts/write-culinary-recipe.md

            - Explain your reasoning for the wine pairing, detailing how the wine's characteristics enhance or complement the flavors and textures of the dish.
            - Additionally, suggest two alternative wine pairings that could also work well with the dish, briefly explaining why they would be good choices.

-11. Format your output using the following tags:
+11. Create your format in the following sequence:

    - CUISINE TYPE: [Include a 100 word description of the {{CUISINE_TYPE}}]
    - FLAVOUR PROFILE: {{FLAVOR_PROFILE}}